Health and Travel Alerts Learn More Left arrow

 In the North Island, the grayer skiers and the likelihood of rain make it a far less appealing time to visit the country.
 Perhaps the most notable event during this period is Māori New Year (the indigenous people of New Zealand), which takes place in July.

 Eager to visit New Zealand’s best attractions and breathtaking bays?
-Browse Celebrity’s luxury cruises to New Zealand to find your next dream vacation.
+Browse Celebrity’s cruises to New Zealand to find your next dream vacation.

 Free Vacation Planning Services